Introduction

 Neglect is unique in that it can be intentional or unintentional.
 This category generally represents a failure of the caregiver to fulfill obligations to the older adult.
 Forms of neglect include withholding nutrition, water, and appropriate clothing; failing to administer or refill medications; and providing inadequate assistive devices, such as hearing aids, glasses, or walkers.
 Neglect often manifests as being underweight or dehydrated, having poor personal hygiene, wearing dirty clothing, and having long toenails or fingernails.
 Neglect can also lead to complications from poorly controlled medical conditions.

-Financial exploitation encompasses the withholding or misuse of the older adult’s resources, including money, property, and other assets, to the detriment of the older adult and the benefit of the perpetrator.
+Financial exploitation encompasses the withholding or misusing of the older adult’s resources, including money, property, and other assets, to the detriment of the older adult and the perpetrator's benefit.
 This form of abuse may include directly stealing assets, forging the older adult’s signature on documents or checks, inappropriate changing of a will, overpaying for goods or services, using the older adult’s assets without their knowledge, or forcing them to make financial changes that are not in their best interest.[7]

 Elder abuse has devastating and expensive effects on the victims and society as a whole, yet it often goes unidentified or unreported.[8]
 Healthcare professionals are in a unique position to identify and intervene in elder abuse, as they may be the only contact the patients have outside of their homes.
 Therefore, all members of the healthcare team must be aware of the risk factors and signs of elder abuse, as well as the systems in place to assist victims and families.